knpuniversity/symfony/knpu/extra-doctrine-collections/easy-collection-filtering.md

 needs to go and query for all of the genus scientists for this `Genus`.
 Then, we happily loop over them to see which ones have more than 20 `yearsStudied`.

-This may or may or may not be a huge performance problem.
+This may or may not be a huge performance problem.
 If every `Genus` always has just a few scientists, no big deal!
 But if a `Genus` has hundreds of scientists, this page will grind to a halt while it queries for and hydrates all of those extra `GenusScientist` objects.